subink3954/CBilling/README.md

 # BillingApp
-Billing app is a desktop application which is implemented using JavaFx
+A Common billing application which can be used in any industry
 #BillingService
 Billing Service is the service part which will run on Jetty server.
 We use gradle as dependancy manager.
 So please follow below commands to configure gradle in your workstation.